10 Powerful Tips to Lose Weight After 50

 Advice for not snacking is the same as not eating sugar and processed foods.
 Eat enough at your meals.
 Eat food you enjoy at your meals.

 If you want to have a snack, check in and see if you are hungry.
-If you are, eat something.
+If you are, eat something like I recommended above.
 If not, see what it is you want.

 This goes by a couple of different names: Time-restricted eating and intermittent fasting.
 You can read my post How to Get Started with Intermittent Fasting for more information and cautions.